Table of Contents:

 Research the skills your industry values the most and add those that you possess.

-If you are changing your career path, consider skills that might contribute to your new career prospects.
+If you are changing your career path, consider skills that might contribute to your new position.
 And if you have any certifications or licenses pertinent to your industry, add them here!

 Check out this example from the accountant: